Cypho-Dyas/tesmith_portolio/4 - Data Professionals Survey Results Analysis/README.md

 The data file has columns representing survey questions and observations representing unique survey respondents and their answers.

-A non-exaushstive list of the fields present in the data file are shown below for reference:
+A non exhaustive list of the fields present in the data file are shown below for reference:

 - Unique ID
 - Date Taken (America/New York)